Quickstart Guide

 2. Create a Synced Store with the Middleware

-Use the sync middleware to create stores that automatically synchronize with other clients:
+Use the sync middleware to create stores that automatically synchronise with other clients:

 // stores/counterStore.ts